immonex/kickstart/src/readme.txt

 2. Select the plugin ZIP file and click the install button.
 3. Activate the plugin after successful installation.
 4. Check/Modify the default plugin options under *immonex > Settings*.
+5. OPTIONAL: Install the [Team add-on](https://wordpress.org/plugins/immonex-kickstart-team/) for extended agency/agent data handling and contact forms.
-5. Install immonex OpenImmo2WP or another compatible OpenImmo import plugin and perform a first import.
+6. Install immonex OpenImmo2WP or another compatible OpenImmo import plugin and perform a first import.
 [2]
-6. OPTIONAL: Create pages as templates for property lists and/or detail views including the following shortcodes.
+7. OPTIONAL: Create pages as templates for property lists and/or detail views including the following shortcodes.
-7. OPTIONAL: Add Kickstart shortcodes to arbitrary pages or page builder elements as needed, e.g. for embedding property search forms or teaser lists.
+8. OPTIONAL: Add Kickstart shortcodes to arbitrary pages or page builder elements as needed, e.g. for embedding property search forms or teaser lists.

 = Kickstart Shortcodes =